terehov/docs/source/docs/data-model.md

 If two things are related you can create a connection between them.
 If you are used to work with SQL databases you can think of a connection as a foreign key.
 Even if you are not used to work with databases I think you will find it straight forward to use connections in graph.cool.

 Let's look at an example.
 If you are creating a blog you could have two models: User and Post.
-To keep track of who wrote what post you you could have a author connection from Post to User:
+To keep track of who wrote what post you you could have an author connection from Post to User:

 ```
 Post > author > User